meduzen/cachemap/README.md

 // [ 651, 231, 19.8 ]

 ranking.add(91)
-console.log(ranking.podium) // the cache has been, so the function runs again
+console.log(ranking.podium) // the cache has been invalidated, so the function runs again
 // Extracting the podium…
 // [ 651, 231, 91 ]
 ```